eriktuck/ei-dev/docs/data-management/SQLAlchemy.md

 db.create_all()
 ```

 Open pgAdmin and refresh the tables to see if the database was set up correctly.
 Note that re-running `db.create_all()` will only add new tables and will not override existing data, add new fields/relationships, or fail if tables already exist.
 Use `db.drop_all()` to delete all tables and start over.
+See [here](https://dev.to/zchtodd/sqlalchemy-cascading-deletes-8hk) for an in depth discussion on deleting records.

 ## Adding data